Tag Archives: gifts

 Travel writer Bob Payne's 142-country memoir Escape Clauses: Getting Away With a Travel Writing Life.

-Travel writer Bob Payne’s 142-country memoir may make you green with envy.
+Travel writer Bob Payne’s memoir may make you green with envy.
 Photo: Timothy Baker

 There are travelers.
 And there are travelers.
 And then there’s Bob Payne, the guy who took an around-the-world trip over a long weekend just so he could hear the stories of fellow travelers.
 When asked, at check-in at JFK, what was his final destination, he was able to answer in all honesty: JFK.
-Bob tells this story and many more in his humorous and entertaining 142-country memoir ($14.95 from Amazon).
+Bob tells this story and many more in his humorous and entertaining 142-country memoir ($15 from Amazon).
 You can travel vicariously through it or let it inspire you to take your own adventures.
-Read more about Bob in So You Think YOU’ve Traveled? —Tim
+Read more about Bob in If You Think YOU’ve Traveled, Wait Till You Read This.—Tim

 A way to celebrate your favorite destinations before the holidays